The most important solar chokepoint in 2026 is not the panel leaving China. It is the machine that builds the panel.

 China's motive here is not mysterious.
 The domestic solar industry is under severe margin pressure even while it dominates globally.

-The completed evergreen work on chinese-solar-brands-compared shows what that looks like on the company level: the Big Four continue shipping at huge scale while margins collapse and losses persist.
+The completed evergreen work on Chinese Solar Brands: LONGi vs Jinko vs Trina (2026) shows what that looks like on the company level: the Big Four continue shipping at huge scale while margins collapse and losses persist.
 In that environment, exporting high-value tools, engineers, and process know-how to potential future U.S. competitors looks less like normal commerce and more like self-created competition.

 Reuters quoted Huasun chairman Xu Xiaohua warning that outside buyers could use China's solar downturn to acquire equipment and talent cheaply.
 Trivium China called Tesla's self-sufficiency push a nightmare scenario for Chinese solar manufacturers.
 That is the industrial logic behind a potential export curb.